Stop Lambasting Exercise Machines.

 June 24, 2022 | General

-If you’ve ever stepped foot into Motive Training in Grand Rapids, MI, you know we don’t have exercise machines at all.
+If you’ve ever stepped foot into Motive Training in Austin, TX, you know we don’t have exercise machines at all.
 We use squat racks, free weights, barbells, dumbbells, sandbags; you name it.
 However, we don’t have cable machines, selectorized equipment, exercise bikes, or anything along those lines.
 These are the typical machines you might find at Planet Fitness or Gold’s Gym.

 We’re a small boutique gym, and we don’t have room for it.
 But in a perfect world, I would deck out a 10,000 SF space with EliteFTS and Prime Fitness equipment to have the variety if I wanted it.
 EliteFTS racks are some of my favorites.